-- (a) This policy applies to LCC employees and nonlegislative members of LCC commissions and task forces when they are in their work environment and applies to any interaction of those individuals at any place or activity that may affect the legislative working environment.
-This policy applies to employees of the LCC, the Office of the Revisor of Statutes, the Legislative Reference Library, the Office of the Legislative Auditor, the Legislative Budget Office, and all joint commissions, councils, task forces, and departments.
-Allegations of discrimination and harassment by or against a member of the house of representatives or senate are covered by the respective legislative body and not this policy. - (b) In addition, the LCC intends this policy to combat discriminatory and harassing behavior by and against employees and nonlegislative members of the LCC in encounters during the course of their work with third parties, as defined under section III, paragraph (j).
+(a) This policy applies to LCC employees and nonlegislative members of LCC commissions and task forces when they are in their work environment and applies to any interaction of those individuals at any place or activity that may affect the legislative working environment.
+This policy applies to employees of the LCC, the Office of the Revisor of Statutes, the Legislative Reference Library, the unclassified employees of the Office of the Legislative Auditor, the Legislative Budget Office, and all joint commissions, councils, task forces, and departments.
+Classified employees in the Office of the Legislative Auditor are covered under the policies of Minnesota Management and Budget as indicated in Minnesota Statutes 43A.04, subd.
+1(a).
+Allegations of discrimination and harassment by or against a member of the house of representatives or senate are covered by the respective legislative body and not this policy.

+- (b) In addition, the LCC intends this policy to combat discriminatory and harassing behavior by and against employees and nonlegislative members of the LCC in encounters during the course of their work with third parties, as defined under section III, paragraph - (j).
 The LCC will investigate reports and complaints involving third parties to the best of its ability and will take reasonable action within its power to stop harassment and discrimination by or against employees in the course of their work with third parties.
-This policy does not apply to the interaction of third parties that does not involve a complaint of harassment or discrimination by or against an employee or nonlegislative member of the LCC.
+This policy does not apply to the interaction of third parties that does not involve a complaint of harassment or discrimination by or against an employee or nonlegislative member of the LCC. - (c) This policy does not apply to councils, or the staff of the councils, established under Minnesota Statutes 15.0145